How do pet trackers work?

 So why have a Microchip implanted?
 Because it is almost irremovable and will help locate your lost pet back to you should it be found by SPCA or your local vet.
 But question is, what if your pet goes missing and is never found?
 What if you could find your pet before it’s too late?
 This is where other types of tracking technology come into play.

 For most pet owners, having a Microchip implant and a RF tracker would be a good affordable combination especially if your cat or pup don't tend to go far or out for long periods.
-On a positive note, it might be the difference between finding and not finding your lost pet.
+On a positive note, it might be the difference between finding and not finding your furr family.

-RF trackers are one of the smallest active trackers around and start at only 4.2 grams for a tracking tag.
+RF trackers are one of the smallest active trackers around and start at only 4.2 grams for a tracking tag, perfect for kittens which might be too small for GPS trackers.
+(30 grams)

 Real time GPS Trackers also require 5 major components and parts to work.
 Which is why a GPS tracking implant does not exist, unless you want a rather large item implanted in your pet.